adzejs/adze/docs/guide/data.md

 ## Log Timestamp

-The log timestamp data object contains two equivalent timestamp values for use of knowing when the log instance was terminated.
+The log timestamp data object contains timestamp values in multiple formats from when the log instance was terminated.

 ### Interface